nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `s overdue`, `s over` or `s o` Sorts tasks in the TaskManager with overdue tasks first

 #### Undo the modification : `undo`
 Undo the modification in the last step.
-Only includes add, delete, edit, clear, done and undone commands.<br>
+Only includes add, delete, edit, clear, done, undone, favorite, unfavorite, sort and refresh commands.
+Can undo multiple times.<br>
-Format: `undo`
+Format: `undo` or  `undo INDEX`

 #### Done a specific task : `done`
 Done a task to show that it is completed with a green marker.<br>